By Patti Beyer

 A radiologist mentioned that I had dense breast tissue years ago, but my gynecologist never discussed it with me.
 I was never given the knowledge that 40% of postmenopausal women have dense breast tissue.
 I was never told that breast density can mask tumors in mammograms, with more than 50% of breast cancers present in dense breasts missed by mammograms.
 I did not know that over 70% of breast cancers were diagnosed in dense breasts, and that dense breast tissue has become the most prevalent of all risk factors for cancer.
 Most importantly, I was never made aware that supplementary screening options existed, and when given in addition to a mammogram, provide a more accurate screening than a mammogram alone.

-I live in Illinois, a state that does not have breast density inform passed into law as 30 other states have done, inspired by the efforts of breast cancer survivor and advocate Dr. Nancy Cappello.
+I live in Illinois, a state that at the time did not have breast density inform passed into law as 30 other states had done, inspired by the efforts of breast cancer survivor and advocate Dr. Nancy Cappello.
 This mandate requires doctors to inform women of their breast density.
+(In August 2018, the breast density reporting legislation was signed into law in Illinois.)

 The results were life-changing.